 English is widely spoken and used in business.

-From October 1 2021 to March 31 2022 the UAE is hosting Expo 2020.
+On October 1, 2021, to March 31 2022, the UAE hosted Expo 2020 Expo 2020.
 Expo 2020 is the largest exhibition in the Arab world, with exhibitors from 192 countries.
-Besides Expo 2020, the UAE will host other important international events in 2021, including the Annual radiology Meeting, The Airport Show, and the Cityscape 2020 Real Estate Summit.
+Besides Expo 2020, the UAE will host other important international events in 2021, including the Annual Radiology Meeting, The Airport Show, and the Cityscape 2020 Real Estate Summit.